-The image becomes much more vivid, if we remember the contrasted buildings of an ancient city, the sumptuous edifices of granite and marble, with ornaments of gold and silver, on the one hand, and the hovels of the poor on the other, with walls of wood and roof of thatch, and interstices stuffed with
+with ornaments of gold and silver, on the one hand, and the hovels of the poor on the other, with walls of wood and roof of thatch, and interstices stuffed with straw.
+See the description of Rome below, Chapter 22.

-The Day of Christ's coming; cf. I Thess.
-5:4.

-32 The verbal link is lost in the AV.

-The meaning is "Boast not of having this man or that as your leader; for all the Apostles, nay, all things in the universe, are ordained by God to cooperate for your good."

-All things work together for the good of Christians; all things conspire to do them service; but their work is to do Christ's service, even ad He Himself came to do the will of His Father.
+- The Day of Christ's coming; cf. I Thess.
+5:4. - 30 The verbal link is lost in the AV. - The meaning is "Boast not of having this man or that as your leader; for all the Apostles, nay, all things in the universe, are ordained by God to cooperate for your good." - All things work together for the good of Christians; all things conspire to do them service; but their work is to do Christ's service, even ad He Himself came to do the will of His Father.